ceph/ceph/doc/dev/osd_internals/erasure_coding/ecbackend.rst

 committed once all replicas have committed.
 Currently, whenever we send a write, we also indicate that all previously committed operations should be rolled forward (see ECBackend::try_reads_to_commit).
-If there aren't any in the pipeline when we arrive at the waiting_rollforward queue, we start a dummy write to move things along (see the Pipeline section later on and ECBackend::try_finish_rmw).
+If there are not any in the pipeline when we arrive at the waiting_rollforward queue, we start a dummy write to move things along (see the Pipeline section later on and ECBackend::try_finish_rmw).